What Exactly is Eczema?

 Also known as Lichen Simplex Chronicus, this is a chronic skin inflammation caused by a continuous cycle of scratching and itching in response to a localized itch, like a mosquito bite.
 It creates scaly patches of skin, most commonly on the head, lower legs, wrists or forearms.
 Over time, the skin may become thickened and leathery.

 This form of eczema appears as round patches of irritated skin that may be crusted, scaly and extremely itchy.
 Nummular dermatitis most frequently appears on the arms, back, buttocks and lower legs, and is usually a chronic condition.

-Seborrheic dermatitis is a common condition that causes yellowish, oily and scaly patches on the scalp, face or other body parts.
+Seborrheic dermatitis is a common condition that causes yellowish, scaly patches on the scalp, face or other body parts.
 Dandruff, in adults, and cradle cap, in infants, are both forms of seborrheic dermatitis.
 Unlike other types of eczema, seborrheic dermatitis does not necessarily itch.
 It tends to run in families.
 Known triggers include weather, oily skin, emotional stress and infrequent shampooing.

 Also known as varicose eczema, this form of eczema is a skin irritation that appears on the lower legs of middle-aged and elderly people.
 It is related to circulation and vein problems.
 Symptoms include itching and reddish-brown discoloration of the skin on one or both legs.
-As the condition progresses, it can lead to blistering, oozing and skin lesions.
+As the condition progresses, it can lead to blistering, oozing and skin ulcers.